Babcock Wyvil Court and Woofferton transmitting station

 Q. Will leave I have already be booked be honoured?

-Q. Is ending contributions to the DB scheme legal?
+Q. Was ending contributions to the DB scheme legal?

-A. Yes, it is not possible for staff to stay in the Babcock scheme once they leave the group.
-BECTU will be taking advice on how best to protect members’ pensions.
+A. Yes, it was not possible for staff to stay in the Babcock scheme once they left the group.

-Q. Is there any compensation to staff who lose future DB pension contributions?
+Q. Is there any compensation to staff who lost future DB pension contributions?

-A. The company is putting in place a compensation arrangement for affected staff who move into the Encompass money purchase scheme.
+A. The company has put in place a compensation arrangement for affected staff who move into the Encompass money purchase scheme.
 For more information, talk to one of your BECTU reps.

-Q. What will happen to the current DC scheme?
+Q. What happened to the current DC scheme?

-A. Staff will transfer to the Encompass scheme for future contributions and will continue to make matched contributions on the current basis.
+A. Staff are transferring to the Encompass scheme for future contributions and will continue to make matched contributions on the current basis.

 Q. Is the Encompass scheme safe?